topStrip1

 2. Adjustment disorder with anxiety: Adjustment disorder with anxiety can be accompanied by anxiety, depression, emotional and behavioral disturbances, or a combination of these symptoms.
 A child and adolescent psychiatrist or a qualified mental health professional can diagnose adjustment disorder.
 The most common symptoms are nervousness, worry, difficulty concentrating or remembering things, and feeling overwhelmed.
 Children with adjustment disorders and anxiety may fear separation from their parents and loved ones with a mix of anxiety and depression.

-3. Adjustment disorder with mixed anxiety and depressed mood (MDD)
+3. Adjustment disorder with mixed anxiety and depressed mood (MDD) Adjustment disorder with mixed anxiety and depression symptoms include feeling anxious and depressed at the same time.

-1. Adjustment disorder with disturbance of conduct: A child exhibits signs and symptoms from both categories (depressed mood and anxiety)—disrupted behavior due to an adjustment disorder.
+4. Adjustment disorder with disturbance of conduct: A child exhibits signs and symptoms from both categories (depressed mood and anxiety)—disrupted behavior due to an adjustment disorder.
 A child may offend other human privacy or violate social customs and regulations.
 Not attending classes, vandalizing property, speeding, and picking fights are all examples of negative behaviors.

-2. Adjustment disorder with mixed disturbance of emotions and conduct: The symptoms of adjustment disorder, such as depression, anxiety, and behavioral changes, can occur together in a person with mixed disturbance of emotions and behavior.
+5. Adjustment disorder with mixed disturbance of emotions and conduct: The symptoms of adjustment disorder, such as depression, anxiety, and behavioral changes, can occur together in a person with mixed disturbance of emotions and behavior.

-3. Adjustment disorder unspecified: Adjustment disorder not otherwise specified refers to a condition in which a person reacts significantly to a stressor that does not fall under the previously listed categories.
+Adjustment disorder unspecified: Adjustment disorder not otherwise specified refers to a condition in which a person reacts significantly to a stressor that does not fall under the previously listed categories.
+However, some symptoms include sadness, lack of hope, no interest in previously pleasurable activities, frequent tears, experiencing or showing signs of anxiety, worry, nervousness, jitteriness, or stress.

 Risk Factors Associated with Adjustment Disorders

-When one or more of the following conditions apply, a person's risk of developing an adjustment disorder is elevated
+When one or more of the following conditions apply, a person's risk of developing an adjustment disorder is elevated.

-• Having a mental disorder that affects you
+• Having a preexisting mental health disorder

 • Dealing with a stressful situation over a prolonged period, such as a job loss, a chronic illness, an extramarital affair, or a broken home.